 Unless you’re a lottery winner, you’re going to need to earn an income in order to afford to travel full-time.
 We’ve tried a number of different ways to make an income while travelling over the years and we are now making enough money to travel the world while working from our laptops.
 It doesn’t matter if it’s the top of a mountain or a tropical beach – if there’s a WiFi signal we’re good to go.

-Here is how we afford our current travel lifestyle and some of the ways we have made an income while travelling in the past.
+Here is how we afford to travel full-time – our current travel lifestyle and some of the ways we have made an income while travelling in the past.

 This travel blog earns us a small income each month.
 We’re full-on travel addicts, travel is our passion and we love sharing our photos, stories and videos with others who share that passion.
 Our earnings from our travel blog come mainly through advertising, sponsored posts and affiliate marketing.
 We also partner with brands and tourism boards in different campaigns.
 For these projects, we might receive payment or the costs of the trip might be covered.
 We take every project, article and campaign as they come.

 It’s worth mentioning that travel blogging is hugely competitive and it can take some time before you are making any money from your blog.
 You need to be dedicated, passionate and be prepared to learn on the job.
 Superstar Blogging run by Nomadic Matt is a great course with everything you need to learn to get started from writing and photography courses, webinars and interviews with travel blogging experts.
 There’s a great community of travel bloggers from around the world as well as an opportunity board.
 When it comes to running your blog you will play the role of writer, photographer, editor, website designer, accountant and marketer – and doing all of this while you deal with travelling full-time.
 It’s not for everyone, but if you can make it work it’s the best job ever.
 We wouldn’t change it for anything!